yshrsmz/BuildKonfig/README.md

 #### Configuring `target` dependent values

-If you want to change value depending on your targets, you can use `targetConfigs` to define target dependent values.
+If you want to change value depending on your targets, you can use `targetConfigs` to define target-dependent values.

 ```gradle